RaHub4AI/MI7032/Schedule.md

     section Lectures
-    Introduction to Environmental Data Science                                :active, a1, 2025-10-02, 1d
+    Introduction to Environmental Data Science                                :a1, 2025-10-02, 1d
-    Data Science Tools in R and Python                                        :a3, 2025-10-03, 1d Descriptive Statistics and Exploratory Data Analysis)                     :a4, 2025-10-06, 0.5d
-    Data Distributions                                                        :a5, 2025-10-07, 0.5d
+    Data Science Tools in R and Python                                        :a3, 2025-10-03, 1d Descriptive Statistics and Exploratory Data Analysis)                     :acitve, a4, 2025-10-06, 0.5d Data Distributions                                                        :a5, 2025-10-07, 0.5d
     From Distributions to Statistical Thinking                                :a6, 2025-10-08, 0.5d
     Hypothesis Testing I (t-test)                                             :a7, 2025-10-09, 0.5d